 The relevant provisions in the Constitution and the Corporations Act determine the terms and conditions relating to the appointment and termination of Directors.
 All Directors are subject to re-election by rotation every three years.

-The Board does not have a separate Nomination Committee comprising of a majority of independent Directors and as such does not comply with Recommendation 2.4 of the Corporate Governance Council.
-The Board believes that given the size of the Company and the stage of its development a separate nomination committee is not warranted at this time.
+The Board does not have a separate Nomination Committee comprising of a majority of independent Directors and as such does not comply with Recommendation 2.1 of the Corporate Governance Council.
+The Board believes that given the size of the Company and current composition of the Board, a separate nomination committee is not warranted at this time.
 Any changes to the Directorships will, for the foreseeable future, be considered by the full Board subject to any applicable laws.
 Identification of potential Board candidates includes consideration of skills, personal attributes and capability to devote the necessary time and commitment to the role.

 The Constitution requires a minimum number of three Directors.
 The maximum number of Directors is fixed by the Board but may not be more than 9 unless the members of the Company, in general meeting, resolve otherwise.
 The skills, experience and expertise of the directors is set out in the Directors’ section in the Annual Report.

-The Board considers that given the size and scope of the Company’s operations at present, it has the relevant experience in the development construction and property industry it is appropriately structured to discharge its duties in a manner that is in its best interests of the Company and its shareholders from both a long term strategic and operational perspective.
+Two of the remaining three Board members are also executives of the Company whilst one is Non-Executive but classified as Non-Independent.
+The Board considers that given the scope of the Company’s current operations, and the relevant experience of the Board members in the development, construction and property industry, that the Board is appropriately structured to discharge its duties in a manner that is in the best interests of the Company from both a long term strategic and operational perspective.